 What do we need to bring?

-We provide a welcome hamper with tea, instant coffee, sugar, milk, cereal, bread, butter, jam and a few bottles of wine.
+We provide tea, instant coffee, filter (ground) coffee, sugar, milk and some Wine/Prosecco/Beer.
 We provide soap, all the linen, bedding and towels, bathrobes, flip-flops, dishcloths, washing up powder, dish soap, bin bags, dishwasher tablets, all the cleaning products and tea towels.
-We also have irons and ironing boards too.
+We have irons and ironing boards too.
 There are hair dryers in each bedroom.
 We can put away online orders from Tesco / Sainsbury / ASDA if you arrange with us prior to your arrival.

 I’m forcing granny to cook all the food.
 Will she have enough plates & pans?
 How will she wash up afterwards?

 We have enough cutlery, crockery, pans, pots, baking trays, casserole dishes, knives, chopping boards, BBQ implements, etc for preparing a meal for 50.
 Please check with us if you have any special requirements though.
-We also have three dishwashers.
-You could order everything from Hudsons Catering or JustEat instead.
+We also have four dishwashers.

 How do I order room service?